 To design your Easter basket in the shape of your kiddo’s favorite Sesame street character, Elmo, all you need to do is take a wicker basket, paint it red, add the trademark woogly eyes and big ornage nose and then tie a red ribbon on top.
 The picture below would be of further help.

-In his infancy your LO would obviously not be able to serach the Easter eggs, yet this basket would serve as a memorablia which he would cherish as he matures in age.
+In his infancy, your LO would obviously not be able to search the Easter eggs, yet this basket would serve as memorabilia which he would cherish as he matures in age.

 The pink furry chicks gives the basket an adorable look.
 Replace the pink yarn with blue if making it for a newborn boy.